alaamadii/alaamadii/README.md

 - 🌱 Data and AI, Machine learning
 - 💬 Ask me about what ever you wonder about
 - 📫 contact with me (www.linkedin.com/in/alaa-madi-858014366)
 - ⚡ Fun fact:I reply to messages really fast! 😉
--👩‍💻 Software Engineering Student
--🌐 Interested in data
+-🌐 Interested in web development
 -🤖 Passionate about Artificial Intelligence
 -🔗 Exploring the integration between both